TheAlgorithms/Python/CONTRIBUTING.md

 We appreciate any contribution, from fixing a grammar mistake in a comment to implementing complex algorithms.
 Please read this section if you are contributing your work.

+Your contribution will be tested by our [automated testing on Travis CI](https://travis-ci.org/TheAlgorithms/Python/pull_requests) to save time and mental energy.
+After you have submitted your pull request, you should see the Travis tests start to run at the bottom of your submission page.
+If those tests fail, then click on the ___details___ button try to read through the Travis output to understand the failure.
+If you do not understand, please leave a comment on your your submission page and a community member will try to help.

 #### Coding Style

 We want your work to be readable by others; therefore, we encourage you to note the following:

-- Please write in Python 3.x.
+- Please write in Python 3.7+.  __print()__ is a function in Python 3 so __print "Hello"__ will _not_ work but __print("Hello")__ will.

+- Please focus hard on naming of functions, classes, and variables.
+Help your reader by using __descriptive names__ that can help you to remove redundant comments.
+    - Single letter variable names are _old school_ so please avoid them unless their life only spans a few lines.
+    - Expand acronyms because __gcd()__ is hard to understand but __greatest common_divisor()__ is not.
+    - Please follow the [Python Naming Conventions](https://pep8.org/#prescriptive-naming-conventions) so variable_names and function_names should be lower_case, CONSTANTS in UPPERCASE, ClassNames should be CamelCase, etc.

+- We encourage the use of Python [f-strings](https://realpython.com/python-f-strings/#f-strings-a-new-and-improved-way-to-format-strings-in-python) where the make the code easier to read.

-- Please consider running [__python/black__](https://github.com/python/black) on your Python file(s) before submitting your pull request.
-This is not a requirement but it does make your code more readable.
-There are other code formatters (autopep8, yapf) but the __black__ style is now the recommendation of the Python core team.
+- Please consider running [__psf/black__](https://github.com/python/black) on your Python file(s) before submitting your pull request.
+This is not yet a requirement but it does make your code more readable and automatically aligns it with much of [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+There are other code formatters (autopep8, yapf) but the __black__ style is now the recommendation of the Python Core Team.
 To use it,
     ```bash
     pip3 install black  # only required the first time
-    black my-submission.py
+    black .
     ```

 - All submissions will need to pass the test __flake8 . --count --select=E9,F63,F7,F82 --show-source --statistics__ before they will be accepted so if possible, try this test locally on your Python file(s) before submitting your pull request.

-- If you know [PEP 8](https://www.python.org/dev/peps/pep-0008/) already, you will have no problem in coding style, though we do not follow it strictly.
-Read the remaining section and have fun coding!

-- Always use 4 spaces to indent.
+    ```bash
+    pip3 install flake8  # only required the first time
+    flake8 . --count --select=E9,F63,F7,F82 --show-source --statistics
+    ```

+- We highly encourage the use of [doctests on all functions](https://docs.python.org/3/library/doctest.html).
+These will also be run by pytest as part of our automated testing so they must pass before your submission will be accepted.
+    ```bash
+    python3 -m doctest -v my_submission.py
+    ```

-- Original code submission requires comments to describe your work.
+- Original code submission require docstrings or comments to describe your work.

-- More on comments and docstrings:
+- More on docstrings and comments:

+  If you are using a Wikipedia article or some other source material to create your algorithm, please add the URL in a docstring or comment to help your reader.

   The following are considered to be bad and may be requested to be improved: